roomit-xyz/ibc-monitoring/WALLET_BALANCE_GUIDE.md

 ## API Endpoints

+**Note**: All API endpoints have been optimized to serve data from database instead of live metrics collection for better performance and reliability.

-### Get Live Chains from Metrics
+### Get Live Chains from Database
 ```
 GET /api/wallets/balances/live-chains
 ```
-Returns only chains that have active wallet balances in the metrics endpoint.
+Returns chains that have active wallet balances stored in the database.
+Data is automatically updated by the background wallet balance service.

 Response:
 ```json